intuition-dev/INTUITION2/README.md

     )

-    - folder: `/blog-cms/adminzAdminEG/www/` file: `config.js` (don't forget to change ip url to your server or local ip address)
+    1.2 folder: `/blog-cms/adminzAdminEG/www/` file: `config.js` (change ip url to your server or local ip address)

-    - folder: `/blog-cms/adminEditorsEG` file: `serviceAccountKey.json` (the file that you've downloaded in the previous steps) and file: `config.yaml` (in the field `appMount` you need to write full path for your mounted folder with the site)
+    1.3 folder: `/blog-cms/adminEditorsEG` file: `serviceAccountKey.json` (the file that you've downloaded in the previous steps) and file: `config.yaml` (in the field `appMount` you need to write full path for your mounted folder with the site)

-    - folder: `/blog-cms/adminEditorsEG/www/` file: `config.js` (don't forget to change ip url to your server or local ip address)
+    1.4 folder: `/blog-cms/adminEditorsEG/www/` file: `config.js` (change ip url to your server or local ip address and change the values of fields `apiKey, authDomain, projectId` to according values of your project that you've already retrieved in step 1.1:

+        apiKey='[the value of `apiKey` field from your DB]' authDomain='[the value of `authDomain` field from your DB]' projectId='[the value of `projectId` field from your DB]'

+    )

     You can copy config files contents from the example files, eg: for `config.yaml` in the `/blog-cms/adminEditorsEG` folder you'll find `config.yaml.example` file which has the example of fields and values that should be in this file.